Dachshund Pregnancy: Anything I Should Know?

-Just after a few days of mating, dachshunds may present early signs of pregnancy.
+As early as a few days after mating, your doxie may show signs of pregnancy.
 The most obvious sign would be enlarged nipples.
-Your doxie’s appetite would also increase, but weight gain happens after a few weeks.
-Morning sickness may even happen.
+Her appetite may also increase.
+Just like humans, she may even experience morning sickness.

 What Happens During the Pregnancy Period?

-The pregnancy period of dogs lasts for about 58-68 days.
-In the final weeks of pregnancy, your doxie will have a rapid weight gain accompanied by her belly becoming bigger.
-Due to increased size, your dog becomes less active.
+The pregnancy period for dogs is between 58-68 days.
+In the final weeks of pregnancy, your doxie will have rapid weight gain accompanied by a bulging belly.
+Needless to say, your dog becomes less active.

 What Happens During Labor?

-Moreover, a raw diet is not recommended for both pregnant and lactating dogs.
+A raw diet is also not recommended for both pregnant and lactating dogs.
 Instead, you would need to provide high-quality dog food that includes essential vitamins and nutrients.
 Supplements are also discouraged unless specifically advised by the vet.